 Trips and travelers

 Using a big data tool provided by IDOT that includes information collected from cell phones, it is also apparent that trip-making patterns have changed markedly.
-The number of weekday trips taken by any mode of travel decreased by approximately 40 percent in April and May compared to February, but the number rebounded significantly in June.
+The number of weekday trips taken by any mode of travel decreased by approximately 40 percent in April and May compared to February, but the number has rebounded significantly since then.
 The average distance of trips also decreased, down to 4.6 miles in April from February’s average of 5.9 miles.
 The decrease in trip length likely was due to the decline in commutes as some employees began to work from home, and many others were furloughed or let go.
-Average distance has since increased back to 4.9 miles.
+Average distance has since increased back to 5.35 miles.
 More of the region’s residents have stayed close to home during the shutdown.
-Trips under 2.5 miles covered 43 percent of all trips in February but increased to 58 percent in April and then declined slightly to 54 percent in June.
+Trips under 2.5 miles covered 43 percent of all trips in February but increased to 58 percent in April.
+As of August, this figure is now 48 percent.

 Unlike the typical morning and afternoon peak pattern, trips in April and May only peaked in the afternoon.
 Trips starting during the daytime decreased significantly, yet the number of trips taken between 11:00 p.m. and 4:00 a.m. remained almost unchanged.
 Many of the job categories considered essential, such as health care, food manufacturing, and transportation, rely on shift workers.
 The steady number of overnight trips likely reflects this identifying characteristic of essential work, capturing late night commutes for essential workers.

 Fatalities, yet, have not decreased.
-For the state as a whole, fatalities were up slightly (3 percent) relative to 2019 as of the end of June, although they were still well below 2018 levels.
-For Chicago, fatalities were up 19 percent relative to 2019 at the beginning of June but approximately the same as they were in 2018.
-Given that total mileage driven this year is much lower than last year, the risk of dying in a car crash increased significantly over the spring.
+For the state as a whole, fatalities as of the end of August were almost exactly the same as they were at the same time in 2019, although they were still well below 2018 levels.
+For Chicago, fatalities were up about one-third relative to 2019 at the end of August and slightly higher than they were in 2018.
+Given that total mileage driven this year is much lower than last year, the risk of dying in a car crash has increased significantly over the spring and summer.
 Injuries this year simply appear to be more serious, which may be due to increased speeding among other factors.
 Fatalities have a greater degree of randomness than serious injuries as a whole, which may account for some of the difference in trends.

 Transit use has declined to an even greater degree than passenger car traffic as social distancing continues.
-Transit ridership had declined by more than 80 percent across the RTA system by the end of April but since has slowly been increasing.
+Transit ridership had declined by more than 80 percent across the RTA system by the end of April but since has slowly recovered to now just shy of 70 percent.
 Metra saw the largest decline (97 percent) — a transit agency whose customer base is dominated by downtown commuters who have largely shifted to working remotely.
 Transit agencies in general have increased cleaning of vehicles and stations, and have implemented a number of measures to increase safety, such as encouraging the use of face coverings, social distancing on board, and rear-door boarding on buses.
 While CTA kept its overall service levels, Metra and Pace made several service adjustments in response to changes in ridership.
 As Illinois has entered Phase 4 of its COVID-19 recovery plan, Metra has restored some service.
-In addition, Metra is offering $10 all-day passes through July 31 to try and reduce the number of touches during transactions.

 Freight rail activity has declined somewhat, but as with trucking, shipments of goods have continued.
 The number of rail cars en route to Chicago were down 22 percent from the first week of March to the second week of April, and rail cars processed in the Chicago terminal were down 22 percent over the same period.
-Volumes remained low through May but saw a large rebound during June.
-While freight-rail transit times through the Chicago region remained relatively steady through May, despite the decrease in volume being handled, transit times recently have spiked higher than before the pandemic as volumes began increasing in June.
-Yard dwell times have reached alert levels in some cases, which means that trains may be held back through from approaching Chicago via cooperative procedures the railroads have in place.
+Volumes remained low through May but saw a large rebound during June which continued through the summer.
+While freight-rail transit times through the Chicago region remained relatively steady through May, despite the decrease in volume being handled, transit times spiked higher than before the pandemic as volumes began increasing in June.
+Transit times have since begun to decline again.